saimoncse19/pycode/Dummy.md

 ## Usage

 ### Word Tokenization
 In **BLTK**, the word_tokenizer() method of the Tokenizer class performs word tokenization.
-The Following code shows how it is done. gives an implementational view of the word\_tokenizer() function.
 It takes a text string and returns a list of tokenized words.
+The Following code shows how it is done.

+#### Code
 ```python
 from bltk.langtools import Tokenizer